MaryamUmarShehu/MaryamUmarShehu/README.md

 ## Projects
+- Drafting a professional statement
+- Conducting a security audit
 - Analyzing network structure and security
 - Using Linux commands to manage file permissions
 - Applying filters to SQL queries